School Visitor Procedure

 Visitors To The School

-All visitors to the school may be asked to bring formal identification with them at the time of their visit (unless they are named on the approved visitors/contractors list as set out below).
+All visitors to the school may be asked to bring formal identification with them at the time of their visit.
 They must follow the procedure below.

 Once on site, all visitors must report to reception first via the South End entrance.
 No visitor is permitted to enter the school via any other entrance under any circumstances.
 If visitors park in the sports hall car park, then they must walk around the school building following the clearly marked signs to reception.